jina-ai/jina/docs/how-to/sandbox.md

 You can consider a Sandbox Executor as an external Executor where you have no control over its initialization or configuration.

-### 2. Don't support GPU
+### 2. No GPU support

 Computation using GPU is most likely several times faster than using CPU in many use cases.
-But unfortunately,  we don't support using GPU for computation in Sandbox container yet.
+However we don't yet support using a GPU for computation in Sandbox containers.